Learn how to apply philosophical skills to thrive in diverse democracies.

 • Philosophy of Religion examines a number of issues that came to the fore in the ancient, medieval, early modern, enlightenment and later periods such as proofs for the existence of God, various conceptions of transcendence, the nature of the self, the concept of religion, and the relation of religious and scientific forms of inquiry.
 Thinkers to be considered may include Augustine, Avicenna, Anselm of Canterbury, Moses Maimonides, Hildegard of Bingen, Thomas Aquinas, Immanuel Kant, Friedrich Schleiermacher, Søren Kierkegaard, Martin Buber, Simone Weil and Jacques Derrida.

-• Suffering: Comparative Studies investigates diverse ethical responses to human and other forms of suffering.
-It develops comparative methodologies in the academic study of philosophy, religion and ethics in order to help students evaluate divergent viewpoints on the topic.
-Thinkers discussed may include Gottfried Leibniz, Al Ghazali, Immanuel Kant, Nagarjuna, Arthur Schopenhauer, Friedrich Nietzsche, William James, René Girard, and Emmanuel Levinas.
+• Philosophy of Relationships investigates diverse philosophial, religious and ethical responses that aim to improve human relationships.
+It develops comparative methodologies in the academic study of philosophy, religion and ethics in order to help students evaluate a range of viewpoints on the topic.
+Thinkers discussed may include Plato, Aurelius Augustine, Muhammad al-Ghazali, Immanuel Kant, Nagarjuna, Arthur Schopenhauer, William James, W. E. B. Du Bois, Emmanuel Levinas, Hannah Arendt and Christine Korsgaard.

 • Democracy and Diversity examines the complex relationship between democracy and various forms of cultural and religious diversity.
 It analyses key concepts developed by political philosophers who impacted democratic theory with particular attention to social inclusion and enfranchisement.
 Thinkers discussed may include Thomas Hobbes, Benedict Spinoza, Jean-Jacques Rousseau, Emile Durkheim, W.E.B.
 Du Bois, John Rawls, Juergen Habermas and Kwame Appiah.